datarobot/pic2vec/docs/guides/installation.md

 3: Troubleshooting
 ---------------

-1. If you see error similar to `TypeError: find_packages() got an unexpected keyword argument 'include'` then you need to upgrade your setuptools.
+1. If you see an error similar to `TypeError: find_packages() got an unexpected keyword argument 'include'` then you need to upgrade your setuptools.

 ```bash
 pip install -U setuptools
 ```

-2. If you see error similar to `No local packages or working download links found for tensorflow`  then you need to upgrade your pip.
+2. If you see an error similar to `No local packages or working download links found for tensorflow`  then you need to upgrade your pip.

 ```bash
 pip install -U pip
 ```

-3. If you have problems with tests or strange runtime exceptions - make sure your Keras installation don't configured for Theano use.
-Open `~/.keras/keras.json` and check that `backend` parameter value is `tensorflow`.
-If it is `theano` - simply remove that file, on next execution Keras will find your tensorflow and create correct configuration file.
+3. If you have problems with tests or strange runtime exceptions, make sure your Keras installation isn't configured for Theano use.
+Open `~/.keras/keras.json` and check that the `backend` parameter value is set to `tensorflow`.
+If it is `theano` - simply remove that file, and on next execution Keras will find your Tensorflow install and create the correct configuration file.